kubernetes/website/docs/user-journeys/users/application-developer/foundational.md

 #### Kubernetes API

 For Kubernetes to be useful, it needs to know *what* sort of cluster state you want it to maintain.
-The {% glossary_tooltip text="Kubernetes API" term_id="kubernetes-api" %} provides a way for you to declare this desired state, in terms of API objects (e.g. {% glossary_tooltip text="Deployments" term_id="deployment" %}).
+The {% glossary_tooltip text="Kubernetes API" term_id="kubernetes-api" %} provides a way for you to declare this desired state, in terms of API objects (such as {% glossary_tooltip text="Deployments" term_id="deployment" %}).
 Cluster state includes but is not limited to the following information:

 * The applications or other workloads to run
 * The container images for your applications and workloads